sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 _.eslintrc_

 After this configuration only files `page.tsx` or `page.ts` are used as pages (and routes).
 This also meant I was able to re-introduce my `Main/index.ts` file without fear that it will be considered a page.

+I added the `head` element and the relevant metadata for the product details page as well as some url constructors that were needed in order to eliminate hardcoded url paths from the codebase.